 Yes, it is against the law, The Underground Facility Protection Act, to dig without calling 811.
 You need to call 811 when you want to dig your backyard to plant the flower or put the mailbox.

 In addition, failing to call 811 when you plan on digging carries stiff penalties.
-Depending on state laws, those who violate this act could face fines ranging from $50-$5,000 or more and even criminal charges if the ignorance results in any harm to people or property.
+Depending on state laws, those who violate this act could face fines ranging from $50 to $5,000 or more and even criminal charges if their ignorance results in harm to people or property.

 The Underground Facility Protection Act, better known as the “One Call Law,” is a law that was enacted to ensure the safety of underground facilities when digging is performed.
 This act requires anyone who wishes to perform any excavation activity first to contact their local One Call center before beginning.
 By doing this, they can be notified of the exact locations of all underground utility lines and other infrastructure before they start any digging activities.
 This helps to avoid potential damages and serious injuries caused by accidentally hitting a buried utility line or cable.